Big Thunder Mountain Railroad: History

 Big Thunder Mountain Railroad was designed by Imagineer Tony Baxter and ride design engineer Bill Watkins.
 The concept came from Baxter's work on fellow Imagineer Marc Davis's concept for the Western River Expedition, a western-themed pavilion at the Magic Kingdom, designed to look like an enormous plateau and contain many rides, including a runaway mine train roller coaster.
 However, because the pavilion as a whole was deemed too expensive in light of the construction and 1973 opening of Pirates of the Caribbean, Baxter proposed severing the mine train and building it as a separate attraction.

 The Big Thunder Mountain Railroad project was put on hold again in 1974 as resources and personnel were being diverted to work on constructing Space Mountain in Tomorrowland, but this delay may have ultimately produced a smoother ride as the use of computers in attraction design was just beginning when the project was resumed.
 Big Thunder Mountain Railroad was one of the first Disney rides to utilize computer-aided design.
 Four of Disney's parks feature the attraction.
 It first opened at Disneyland in 1979, and then a larger version debuted at Magic Kingdom in Florida in 1980.
 Tokyo Disneyland's version opened in 1987.
 Disneyland Paris opened with its version in 1992, of which its layout and structure is primarily based on the Florida version of the ride.
 The Disneyland Paris installation is also the only Big Thunder Mountain to have been an opening-day attraction at its park.

-In August 2018, the Paris location would get a single rider line.
-Guests would take the normal line and a cast member would direct them either towards the single rider entrance or the normal pathway at the level of the panel located a little before the covered line.
+In August 2018, the Paris location got a single rider line.
+Guests take the normal line and a cast member directs them either towards the single rider entrance or the normal pathway at the level of the panel located a little before the covered line.
 Less than two years later, a single rider line was also added to the Tokyo location in January 2020.
+In 2024, the Walt Disney Company announced that the Magic Kingdom location was planned to close for a year-long renovation beginning on January 6, 2025.